Best Project Management Tools for Agencies 2026: Honest Reviews & Comparisons

 - Can feel over-engineered for small teams

-- Mobile app is functional but not great
+- Mobile app is functional but not exceptional

-Verdict: Wrike is the right call for agencies with 50+ people, complex approval workflows, or enterprise clients with strict security requirements.
-Smaller agencies will likely find it more tool than they need — and honestly, they'd be right.
+Verdict: Wrike is the right choice for agencies with 50+ people, complex approval processes, or enterprise clients with strict security requirements.
+Smaller agencies will likely find it more than they need — and they'd probably be right.

 6. Hive — Best for Collaborative, Fast-Moving Teams

-Hive is a refreshingly practical project management tool that leans heavily into flexibility and team collaboration.
-It's particularly popular with media, marketing, and PR agencies where workflows shift frequently and team members need to pivot quickly.
-Hive's "Action Cards" system and native messaging (Hive Chat) reduce the need to constantly jump between tools — which, if you've ever watched someone alt-tab between five different apps during a standup, you know is worth a lot.
+Hive is a refreshingly practical tool that emphasizes flexibility and team collaboration.
+It's particularly popular with media, marketing, and PR agencies where workflows shift frequently and teams need to pivot fast.
+Hive's "Action Cards" and native messaging (Hive Chat) reduce constant tool-switching — and if you've watched someone alt-tab between five apps in a standup, you know that's worth something.

-It's not as widely known as Monday or Asana, but agencies that adopt Hive tend to be genuinely loyal to it.
-That's a signal worth paying attention to.
+It's not as well-known as Monday or Asana, but agencies that use Hive tend to genuinely love it.
+That's worth paying attention to.

 Key Features